What does EDI Stand For?

 • Standards describe the format in which the data will be sent and received.

-EDI integration enables businesses to share a wide range of document types, most common are the purchase orders (850) and EDI 810 invoice
+EDI integration enables businesses to share a wide range of document types, the most common are purchase orders (EDI 850) and EDI 810 invoices.

 Integrated EDI Solution

 Communication of EDI messages via the Internet.
-Internet EDI is most often considered in contrast to doing EDI via a VAN (Value Added Network).
-In this situation, Internet EDI is simply a communications pathway, where EDI data is passed between trading partners using Internet protocols.
+Cloud EDI is most often considered in contrast to doing EDI via a VAN (Value Added Network).
+In this situation, Cloud EDI is simply a communications pathway, where EDI data is passed between trading partners using Internet protocols.
+It offers functionality, automation, and control to organizations looking to automate their processes.

 EDI Outsourcing

-EDI outsourcing is also suitable if you have implemented a fully integrated EDI compliant system but still have partners who want to send you faxes.
+EDI outsourcing is also suitable if you have implemented a fully integrated EDI-compliant system but still have partners who want to send you faxes.
 Commport’s managed EDI Service Bureau can be your clearinghouse for fax automation.
 We can process all of your paper-based documents and generate their electronic equivalents in the format of your preference for electronic integration.
-What could be easier?